 All applicants are subject to reviews of their representations in their grant applications, their compliance with the policies stated above, and, if applicable, their adherence to the terms of the grant contract.
 If such a review reveals significant inaccuracies or violations of the policies stated above, or if an organization does not cooperate with the review, the organization may be required to return any granted assets and forfeit future funding eligibility.

-Grantee organizations are required to sign a written grant contract before payments can be made.
+Grantee organizations are required to sign a donation agreement electronically before donations can be delivered.

 Cisco looks for grant proposals in which concrete measures of success can be used to assess performance.
 Organizations that receive funding will be required to use our online grant platform to customize performance metrics for their project and measure their progress over the life of the grant award.
 Meaningful participation in this process is a requirement for continued funding eligibility.